<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Property taxes.

-• Utilities that you cover: You might choose to leave a handful of utilities under your name instead of transferring over to the tenant, and those qualify you for a tax break.
+• Utilities that you cover: You might choose to leave a handful of utilities under your name instead of transferring them over to the tenant, and those qualify you for a tax break.

-• Repairs: This includes the cost of materials should you choose to make repairs yourself or independent contractor's fees to do the work.
+• Repairs: This includes the cost of materials should you choose to make repairs yourself or the independent contractor's fees to do the work.

 • Insurance claim deductibles.